lmorchard/blog.decafbad.com/_posts/2004-05-10-homebrew-entertainment-appliances-cheap-open-and-embattled.markdown

 ---
-wordpress_id: 520
+comments_archived: true
+date: '2004-05-10T21:58:15-04:00'
+excerpt: 'I''ve been tinkering for years now with TiVO-zing my PC, with
+    varying degrees of success.
+But, that''s not what I really want.
+Lately, I''ve been reading The Invisible Computer by Donald A. Norman, and it''s gotten me thinking: What I really want is a family of entertainment appliances.
+I want to make them myself, I want to do it on the cheap, and I don''t want to go to jail.'
 layout: post
 title: Homebrew entertainment appliances - cheap, open, and embattled
-excerpt: "I've been tinkering for years now with TiVO-zing my PC, with varying degrees of success.
-But, that's not what I really want.
-Lately, I've been reading The Invisible Computer by Donald A. Norman, and it's gotten me thinking: What I really want is a family of entertainment appliances.
-I want to make them myself, I want to do it on the cheap, and I don't want to go to jail."
-date: "2004-05-10T21:58:15-04:00"
+wordpress_id: 520
 wordpress_slug: homebrew-entertainment-appliances-cheap-open-and-embattled
 wordpress_url: http://www.decafbad.com/blog/?p=520
 ---